 - Demonstrate understanding that a large portion of Earth's surface consists of water, such as:

-- o oceans
+- oceans

-- o rivers
+- rivers

-- o lakes
+- lakes

-- o underground water
+- underground water

 - ice

 - Differentiate between the characteristics of various sources of water on the surface of Earth.

 - Relate various atmospheric conditions to stages of the water cycle

 - Describe characteristics of the world's oceans, such as:

-- o composition
+- composition

-- o location
+- location

 - subsurface topography

 - Explain the causes of ocean movements, such as:

-- o waves
+- waves

-- o currents
+- currents

-- o tides
+- tides

-- Demonstrate how the distribution of land and oceans affects climate and weather.
+- Demonstrate how the distribution of land and oceans affect climate and weather.

 - Explain the effects of unequal heating of land and water surfaces, such as:

-- o wind systems
+- wind systems

 - weather patterns

 - weather events

 - Relate how moisture evaporating from oceans affects weather patterns and weather events

 - Demonstrate understanding of the conditions under which clouds form

 - Explain the role of the Sun as the major source of energy and the Sun's relationship to wind and water energy